CCSDSPy/ccsdspy/docs/user-guide/loadfile.rst

 with varying names, data types, and bit lengths.
 To create a `~ccsdspy.PacketArray` instead, define the data type with both the type and array shape.

-.. csv-table:: Three Column CSV with `~ccsdspy.PacketArray`
+.. csv-table:: Basic Layout CSV with `~ccsdspy.PacketArray`
    :file: ../../ccsdspy/tests/data/packet_def/simple_csv_3col_with_array.csv
    :widths: 30, 30, 30
    :header-rows: 1